tanmay-pro/SimpleRA/README.md

 ## About Project

-This is a simplified relational database management system which supports basic database operations on integer-only tables and load, store and transpose operations efficiently on arbitrarily large matrices.
+This simplified relational database management system supports basic database operations on integer-only tables and loads, stores, and transposes operations efficiently on arbitrarily large matrices.
 Supported indexing schemes are linear hash and B+ tree.
 Supported sorting schemes are two-phase on-disk merge sort, and in-memory buffers are managed by delaying writes.
 There is no support for transaction or thread safety.

-For more details, see accompanying documentation.
+For more details, see the accompanying documentation.

 ## Compilation Instructions